 You can earn college credits at a discounted rate and experience our Christian community.
 Northwestern offers on-campus Early College for those students who are 15 years of age and older, and are interested in face-to-face learning.
 We are located on Lake Johanna in the suburban Roseville/Arden Hills area on Minnesota, with a scenic lake view and only ten minutes from the Twin Cities of Minneapolis and St. Paul.

-If you choose to participate in the Early College program on-campus, you will be paired up with a student mentor for your first semester on-campus.
-This mentor will help you transition into the Northwestern community and provide you with an instant contact.
+If you choose to participate in the Early College program on-campus, you will be paired up with a Dual Enrollment Assistant for your first semester on-campus.
+This assistant will help you transition into the Northwestern community and provide you with instant contact.

 With the on-campus commuting option, you can join approximately 1,800 traditional undergraduate students who benefit from small classes, a strong sense of community, and meaningful interaction with professors in and outside of the classroom.